saiemtalhaa1/Operating-systems-coursework/Weekly-Journal/Week2.md

 ## 5. Network Configuration Verification

-SSH requires a valid network connection.
+SSH requires a valid and active network connection.
 The server’s network interface and IP address were verified using:

 - `ip a`